 Fake information ‘travels quicker,’ study finds

 This could affect not just people but also social media websites like Facebook, Google, and Twitter that have their nearby headquarters in Singapore.
-Facebook and Google have said while they support law round fake information, they’re concerned over some elements of the proposed legislation.
+Facebook and Google have said that while they support the law to combat fake information, they’re concerned about some elements of the proposed legislation.

 Twitter has stated it’s far reviewing the draft rules.